step-/gtkmenuplus/README.md

-# Gtkmenuplus
+# gtkmenuplus

-This project was forked from Gtkmenuplus 1.00 found at https://sites.google.com/site/entropyreduction/gtkmenuplus retrieved on 17-Apr-2016.
+This project was forked from gtkmenuplus 1.00 found at https://sites.google.com/site/entropyreduction/gtkmenuplus retrieved on 17-Apr-2016.
 Version 1.00 was released on 24-Apr-2013.